NSCU-CSC517/LearningRails/517Exercises/HelloWorld/README.md

 ## Exercise
 * In this example simply fill in the `____________________`  blank to make the program run successfully.
-* Report (if) any problems.
+* Report (if) any problems in the Google Doc Exercise Form.
-* Enter filled in blank into Google Doc Exercise.
+* Enter filled in blank into Google Doc Exercise Form.

 ## Expected Output
 Upon executing the program, you should see the following output (assuming the blank is filled in correctly):